 So while it’s true that sales coaching can be a considerable investment for your business, it’s also well worth the results in the long run.
 And the best way to go is with a clear strategy/program – this way, you can ensure you are always consistent and always growing and boosting your sales.

-Start with data to discover strengths and weaknesses
+Start with Data to Discover Strengths and Weaknesses

 Data should be a huge part of your sales coaching program because this is how you find the strengths and weaknesses of your sales program, as well as of individual sales reps.
-This knowledge will then help you build the perfect coaching strategy, as you’ll know what you need to focus on.

 To gather and analyse this data, use your CRM tool’s analytics or a tool like Tiles that pulls data from your Salesforce CRM: